 Burglary — there is a 26% increase of burglary on Halloween.

 Evening violent crime — it is about 50% higher on Halloween’s Eve than on any other date during the year (pretty grim!!!).

 Car thefts — thefts of motorcycles and cars increase by 20% in the week between Halloween and Bonfire Night.

 Car accidents — on Halloween, children between 5 and 14 years old are FOUR times more likely to be killed by a car than any other days.

 Shooting events — shooting tragedies soar sharply in 2016.
-In this Halloween 2016, deadliest Halloween weekend of Chicago marks deadliest of year with 17 fatally shots!
+In Halloween 2016, deadliest Halloween weekend of Chicago marks deadliest of year with 17 fatally shots!

 So how to keep your home and your kids safe in this Halloween season?
 Wait for no time and read on to learn the best Halloween safety tips for parents, adults, kids, homeowners and pets.

 Top 7 Halloween Safety Tips for Homeowners to Prevent Thefts & Burglaries